chowfi/Human-rDNA/README.md

 Determine what the reference alleles are at each position where reads are aligned, including positions where no variants have been called.

 Script for this conversion & extraction:

 _scratch/cgsb/hochwagen/Human_rDNA_project/1000Geno/runthis_fc1132_v2.sh_

-Notebook for constructing reference genome of 1 person:
+Notebook for constructing reference genome of one person:

 _Reference_Genome.ipynb_